 Once you have done this, you will be presented with the Lightroom Export Dialog Box:

 Step 3 – Choose Export Location

-The first option will be to choose your EXPORT LOCATION, if you haven’t already done so, create a folder for your exported images, and label it relevant to the images you are exporting, this will help you later if you need to change or update images.
+The first option will be to choose your EXPORT LOCATION, if you haven’t already done so, create a folder for your exported images, and label it relevantly to the images you are exporting.
+This will help you later if you need to change or update images.

 Step 4 – Naming Image Files Correctly

 The second option will be to choose some FILE NAMING options.
 Choosing the right name for your image files will help with SEO.
 Remember search bots can only read text (currently) and file names can be a way for them to understand the image and it will help you rank for specific keywords.
 If you don’t choose a proper naming convention for your images you’ll end up with strange image file names that make things difficult for crawling bots to understand, or have errors when uploading images.

 Check the “rename to” option, and then choose “Custom Name – Sequence” then insert the text description for this series of images, and start the number from 1, and finally keep the text as all lower case.

 Some standard file naming conversions are to use only letters, numbers, underscores, and hyphens in file names, as other characters may cause unexpected behavior on the web.